semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 For an example of a good rule message, see: [this rule for Django's mark_safe](https://semgrep.dev/r?q=python.django.security.audit.avoid-mark-safe.avoid-mark-safe).

-:::info Rule message example
+:::note Rule message example
 `mark_safe()` is used to mark a string as safe for HTML output.
 This disables escaping and may expose the content to XSS attacks.
 Instead, use `django.utils.html.format_html()` to build HTML for rendering.
 :::

-### Including additional details with rule metadata
+### Including fields required by security category

-Rules in the Semgrep Registry require specific metadata fields that ensure consistency across the ecosystem in both Semgrep App and Semgrep CLI.
+Rules in category `security` in the Semgrep Registry require specific metadata fields that ensure consistency across the ecosystem in both Semgrep App and Semgrep CLI.
+Nest these metadata under the `metadata` field.

-Nest these metadata under the `metadata` key.
-The following metadata are required:
+If your rule has a `category: security`, the following metadata are required:

 <table>
   <thead><tr>
    <th>Required metadata field</th>
-   <th>Possible values</th>
+   <th>Values</th>
    <th>Example use</th>
   </tr></thead>
   <tbody>